varunc1996/api_benchmarking/docs/Results.md

 # Benchmarking Results

+I decided to do away with the concept of input tokens for this exercise and just focus on output_tokens to simplify the logic in the Flask API server.
+The benchmarking endpoint I used `/tokenizer` accepts just 1 integer parameter (`output_tokens`) and based on the size of the number, it will sleep for an associated amount of time and return the `output_token` value back to us.
+I designed it this way to mimic an API request with high netowrk IO wait time, like an LLM HTTP request might take.
+It also allows us to more easily demonstrate the benefits of the asynchronous aspects of the benchmarking script.
+In reality, an LLM HTTP request's latency would actually be a funciton of both the number of input tokens and output tokens, but in this example, having just 1 lever to pull more easily accentuated that fact.

 ## Initial testing of concurrency

 I wanted to initially test the the concurrency is working as I expect it to in both the Flask API server and the benchmarking script.
 So I ran the flask server with default configs (maximum of 10 concurrent requests): `make run`